Brackeys/DevAssets/_assets/medieval-arena.md

 # Name of the pack
 name: Medieval Arena

-# Short description of the pack
-description: "Battle it out in this beautiful high poly arena!
-The pack comes with both models and textures along with a Unity Package that sets everything up for you!"
+description: Battle it out in this beautiful high poly arena!
+The pack comes with both models and textures along with a Unity Package that sets everything up for you!

 # List of assets in the pack
 assets: